-- Intel Core i3 processors and mobile versions of Intel processors may not satisfy the requirements. - We recommend a solid state drive (SSD) for reliable streaming to disk during image sequence storage. - · On-board/integrated graphics solutions present on Intel Core i5 and i7 processors are also acceptable.
+- addee the Performance Considerations section below for recommendations to minimize dropped frames for demanding applications. - àAntel Core i3 processors and mobile versions of Intel processors may not satisfy the requirements. - 824We recommend a solid state drive (SSD) for reliable streaming to disk during image sequence storage - åEOn-board/integrated graphics solutions present on Intel Core i5 and i7 processors are also acceptable.